swift-nav/libsbp/HOWTO.md

 to run the git commands outside of the container and the `make ...` commands inside the container (so you don't have to setup git inside the docker container).

-0. Branch and tag a new release.
-Tag the release version:
+1. It's easiest to do this on the master branch.
+Start by tagging the release version:

     ```shell
     # Produces most recent tag (e.g., v2.7.5)
     git describe --abbrev=0 --tags
     # Increment that value, create a new one (e.g, v2.7.6)
-    git tag -a INCREMENTED_TAG -m "Version INCREMENTED_TAG of libsbp."
+    git tag -a <INCREMENTED_TAG> -m "Version <INCREMENTED_TAG> of libsbp."
     ```

+    For library versions (i.e. `<INCREMENTED_TAG>`) we try to follow [SemVer](https://semver.org/).
+For message versioning refer to this [document on versioning](./VERSIONING.md).

-1. Make sure that the repo is reported as clean, e.g.
+2. Make sure that the repo is reported as clean, e.g.

     ```shell
     git describe --tags --dirty --always